 9. Blocked Due to Access Forbidden (403)

-403 errors indicate the server is actively refusing Googlebot access.
-Common causes include IP-based blocking rules or misconfigured CDN/firewall settings that mistakenly flag Googlebot as a bot to block.
+A 403 means the server actively refused Googlebot.
+The usual culprits are IP-based blocking rules or a CDN/firewall configuration that misreads Googlebot as a bot worth blocking.

 10. URL Blocked by Other 4XX Issue